smorad/um_cisc_7026/lecture_3_neural_networks.typ

 #let ra = $angle.r$

+// TODO: Use subscript bracket for sample
-// FUTURE TODO: Should not waste m/n in linear regression, use c for count and ell for input
+// FUTURE TODO: Should not waste m/n in linear regression, use c for count and d_x, d_y
-// TODO: Work in bias earlier, as a means to shift the activation function
-// TODO: Design matrix is not square, discuss XtX
-// TODO: Reuse of n in neurons
+// TODO: Fix nn image indices
 // TODO: Implement XOR is transposed
 // TODO: is xor network actually wide?
 // TODO: Handle subscripts for input dim rather than sample